bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 They are looking at quite a few things there.
 But building a private block explorer based on this protocol might actually be possible.
 Yes, that's a huge thing, really huge.
-Right now, people are putting in, and people, I mean, I do that as well.
+Right now, people are putting in and I do that as well.
 We are putting in our addresses in block exporters to check if everything is going well or how well was constructing wasabi this transaction, stuff like that.
 And well, that's a huge database that block explorers have.
 So that's pretty problematic, I hope.